 My brother and (soon-to-be) sister-in-law gave G an InsectLore live butterfly garden for his birthday last year.
 This was a huge throwback for me.
 Our elementary school had a butterfly unit in 4th grade.
-The big 4th grade project was for each class to watch baby caterpillars grow, change, and emerge as butterflies; which we kept in a huge netted corner for a few days before they were let go (I think I was out sick that day).
+The big 4th grade project was for each class to watch baby caterpillars grow, change, and emerge a Painted Lady Butterflies; which we kept in a huge netted corner for a few days before they were let go (I think I was out sick that day).

 We had a lot of success with the caterpillars last year.
 The cup came with five caterpillars, and all of them survived and flew away with little issue.
 It was such a fun project that I decided to give the boys another cup of caterpillars for Easter.
 The netted cage is reusable so all I needed to do was order a cup of caterpillars.
 Luckily, I managed to sneak the box they came in into the house without them seeing.
 It arrived the day before Easter so they didn’t need to be hidden more than a few hours!

 The caterpillars seem to double in size daily.
 You don’t need to worry about feeding them; their food is already provided on the bottom of the cup.
 Just sit the cup out where you can watch them and let them do their own thing!

 They form their chrysalises after about 7-10 days.
 Last year, they seemed to do this overnight.
 This year, we actually caught the caterpillars making their way to the top of the cup and hang down in “J” shape before the chrysalis formed.
 They’re in this phase for about another 7-10 days.